Dental Bridges in St. Cloud, MN

 How Dental Bridges Work

-Our dentist in St. Cloud will replace the missing teeth with artificial teeth and attach these to anchoring teeth with the help of caps or crowns.
+Our dentist St. Cloud, MN will replace the missing teeth with artificial teeth and attach these to anchoring teeth with the help of caps or crowns.
 In general, bridges are made of a metal base and consist of crowns and artificial teeth made of porcelain that provides an aesthetic and durable finish.

 Dental bridges can be used to replace multiple teeth.
 For example, replacing a single tooth with crowns on both sides is called a ‘three-unit-bridge or three-tooth-bridge.’
 However, this means one tooth is replaced, and the other two refer to crowns on adjacent teeth.
 Implants can also be used to support the bridge or as replacements for free-standing teeth on their own.